 What are the dimensions of the Vegetable Garden?

-The garden platform, enlarged by Jefferson in 1808, is 1,000 feet long and 80 feet wide, and contains about 2 acres.
+The garden platform, enlarged by Jefferson in 1808, is 1,000 feet long and 80 feet wide.
+It contains about 2 acres.

 Why is the soil in the vegetable garden so red?

-Visitors are often surprised by the red color of the clay soil in the garden.
-Technically, it is a Davidson clay; the reddish color a result of the soil's high iron content.
-Soil amendments, such as compost, rotted leaves, or manure, are added at least once a year to improve drainage and promote greater fertility.
+Visitors are often surprised by the red clay soil in the garden.
+The reddish color is a result of the soil's high iron content.
+Soil amendments, such as compost, rotted leaves, or manure, improve drainage and promote greater fertility.
+The darker the soil, the more amendments have been added.

-How many people tend the Vegetable Garden Today?
+How many people care for the Vegetable Garden Today?

-A full-time Vegetable Gardener, aided by summer assistants, cares for the garden, which is often planted three times a year -- for spring, summer, and fall harvests.
+A full-time Vegetable Gardener, aided at times by other gardeners and summer assistants, cares for the garden.
+Typical tasks include planting, watering, weeding, adding amendments, and harvesting.
+The Garden is often planted three times a year to ensure harvests in spring, summer, and fall.

 What happens to the produce grown at Monticello?